-Resources

-■ The Journalist's Toolbox & has a tremendous list of sites for expert sources.
-Please review.

-- Intro: Always Get the Name of the Dog (5 pages) - The remaining readings from this book will be listed as optional and will be available from the print copy, should you choose t purchase it. - Rich Chapter 6: Sources (19 pages)
+- Resources - The Journalist's Toolbox Links to an external site. has a tremendous list of sites for expert sources.
+Please review. - Do course readings (before class Tuesday) - Intro: Always Get the Name of the Dog (5 pages) - The remaining readings from this book will be listed as optional and will be available from the print copy, should you choose to purchase it. - Rich Chapter 6: Sources (19 pages) - Build trust with sources through clear expectations - Hello, I'm a Journalist.
+Can We Talk?
+(1 page)